Due to the size of the event we ask that you be mindful of your fellow runners so all participants have a great experience!

 - Discarding your cup – do not toss your cup in the air.
 Either drop your cup at your feet or below waist level and to the side.

 BE AWARE OF THOSE AROUND YOU.
 If you see someone who looks like they need help, tell a race worker or volunteer and take note of which mile marker they were closest to.

 ONCE YOU HAVE CROSSED THE FINISH LINE, keep moving!
-If you need assistance check in with the doctors they will get you the help you need.
+If you need assistance, check in with the doctors and they will get you the help you need.
 Please do not wait for other runners in this area; we need to keep the space open for the masses coming in.

 These guideline are to provide a safe and enjoyable running experience for all runners.
 We appreciate your compliance and will see you at the finish line!